What is business intelligence (BI)?

 Business intelligence is descriptive, giving insights into what’s happening now and what happened in the past.
 Business analytics is an umbrella term for data analysis techniques that can also predict what will happen and show what’s needed to create better outcomes.

 Business intelligence tools work together to turn data into actionable insights.
 Many of these operate “under the hood” to prepare, mine, store, and process data so that it can be accessed by BI systems.
-Others are focused on helping business users interact with data and interpret results through interactive dashboards and data visualizations.
+Others are focused on helping business users interact with data and interpret results through interactive dashboards and data visualisations.

-A BI analyst, as the title suggests, gathers and analyzes data and then identifies areas where businesses can improve.
+A BI analyst, as the title suggests, gathers and analyses data and then identifies areas where businesses can improve.
 They generally keep tools and databases up to date, develop BI strategies, and communicate findings to stakeholders.

 A BI developer is responsible for creating, deploying, and managing business intelligence reporting tools and interfaces designed to solve specific problems within a company.
 A typical BI developer is versed in software engineering, databases, and data analysis.
 Responsibilities include translating business requirements into technical ones, helping with data model design, creating technical documentation, and more.